This review is based on the opinion of coLanguage.

 • Writing: Simple personal messages

-• Speaking: Talk about family, work, or everyday tasks
+• Speaking: Talk about family, work, and everyday tasks

 • Purpose: Foundation for simple social and work-related tasks